 "She lives the poetry she cannot write" – Wilde

-National Poetry Day comes but once a year, and this year’s (on Thursday October 3rd) has the theme of WATER which, frankly, is a bit of a gift.
+National Poetry Day comes but once a year.
+This year’s (on Thursday October 3rd) has the theme of WATER which, frankly, is a bit of a gift.
 As Canal Laureate, I’ve spent much of this year dashing about from one canalside location to another, writing about canals and encouraging others to do the same.
-In a short while we’ll be revealing four new canal-based filmpoems on the canal laureate blog; all four were made by Alastair Cook, and with poems from Liz Berry, Ian McMillan, Ian Duhig and myself I hope they, er, reflect four different angles on canal life.
+In a short while we’ll be revealing four new canal-based filmpoems on the canal laureate blog.
+All four were made by Alastair Cook.
+With poems from Liz Berry, Ian McMillan, Ian Duhig and myself I hope they, er, reflect four different angles on canal life.
 If you’re in London you can see them screened at the Southbank Centre in the afternoon of National Poetry Day – if not, we’ll let you know as soon as they are up on the Waterlines blog.

 Of the many good things that this year has brought, the chance to work with this artist, film-maker and force for good has been one of the best.
 We have new projects planned for 2014.
 Some will involve canals, of course.